07 Jun Dino Saluzzi’s Long Way Home

 And yet, Timoteo “Dino” Saluzzi, born in Campo Santo on May 20, 1935, came to play the bandoneón — a button squeezebox invented in Germany during the mid-19th century.
 Created as a poor man’s harmonium for countryside religious services, the bandoneón later became the quintessential tango instrument in the whorehouses of Buenos Aires, half a world away.
 During the course of his improbable career, Saluzzi brought the bandoneón back to Germany.
 And on his recently released Ojos Negros (ECM), with German cellist Anja Lechner, Saluzzi reclaims the sonorities and feel of its religious origins and brings them all back to Campo Santo.
 For Saluzzi, moving forward has often meant circling back.

 He began his career in the 1940s, playing traditional Argentine folk music and tango — genres that feature tightly formatted songs, unambiguous harmonies, and a strong, definite pulse.
 Throughout this early period, Saluzzi approached music rather conventionally, while burnishing a sound that was at once poetic and gruff.
 Over time, he deconstructed his style of writing and playing, adding pop, jazz, and even classical elements to his work.
 That sound, best represented on Saluzzi’s ECM recordings, retains a mysterious, evanescent quality.
 These days, Saluzzi’s song forms — even the pulse of his music — are often implied rather than clearly stated.
 Harmonies form and dissolve like clouds of smoke; melodies often suggest unfinished thoughts and fragments of whispered conversations.
 Little, if anything, unfolds linearly or resolves neatly or happily.
 Listening to him on disc, it’s difficult to discern what is composed and what is improvised.
-And yet the music not only has its own logic, it also possesses a certain grit and earthiness.
+And yet the music not only has its own logic, but it also possesses a certain grit and earthiness.
 To Saluzzi, all of it — the old and the new — is of one piece.

 “When I hear the old records, what I feel is that I have not changed,” he says, his Spanish still paced by the cadences of his native Salta.
 “I’ve acquired more experience, but I remain in love with simplicity, directness.
 Sometimes I feel a bit embarrassed seeing how everything I do is so simple.
 But what can I do?”

-Simple though they may be, some pieces on Ojos Negros seem to have been thought out programatically.
+Simple though they may be, some pieces on Ojos Negros seem to have been thought out programmatically.
 In the liner notes, Steve Lake writes that “Carretas” conveys the movement of oxcarts in the Pampas, and “Esquina” is a “re-enactment of a late-night scene after dark in Salta, more than 60 years ago.”
 On “Minguito,” Saluzzi pays tribute to a TV character portrayed by an Argentine comedian.
 But for all the disparate sources and allusions, Saluzzi says that all the songs are rooted in and bound by a certain spirituality.
 “Even ‘Ojos Negros’ has a religious character,” he says.
 “It looks behind the lyrics.
 It’s a tango written about a woman who works in a whorehouse.
 But beyond the circumstances, the accidents of life, there is humanity — and behind that, belief.”

 In “Serenata” — perhaps the most notable example of the album’s religious tone — Saluzzi returns to some of his deepest, most personal memories.
 “I remember a time I was coming back home with my mom,” he says.
 “My mom was very, very religious.
 I don’t remember what I had done, but as punishment, she put me to pray to the Virgin Mary in our home altar.
 It was a small altar made of sheets of tin and cardboard figurines and some natural blue flowers.
 And I never forgot that scene.”